nate-strauser/meteor-cookbook/svg/recipe.md

 ### Integration Level #1

 Useful for the most simple of data backed SVG images.
-Directly code a raw SVG is not trivial for anything beyond very simple graphs or drawings.
-Bar graphs and scatter plots are quite doable, but simplistic.
-Going beyond this simplistic data represntations into more complex one is best suited for a library like D3.
+Directly crafting a raw SVG is not trivial for anything beyond very simple graphs or drawings.
+Simplistic bar graphs and scatter plots are quite doable.
+Going beyond these basic data representations into more complex ones is best suited for a library like D3.

 #### Simple Scatter Plot
 ```